On Employment, Freedom, Purpose and Happiness

 Wall of text alert!
 This first issue is going to be longer than normal.
 This is for two reasons: the topic chosen and the fact that I wanted to give some background story on me, who I am, and how I got here.
 No person's life can be summarised in a few paragraphs, but at least you'll get a glimpse of who I am.

-If you follow me on Twitter you may now that I now work for Gitcoin DAO.
+If you follow me on Twitter you may now that I became a contributor for Gitcoin DAO.
 And even though I am still working as a software developer, it is really interesting and different compared to your normal corporate job.
 Now it is true that I come from the polar opposite — my last two jobs have been, respectively:

 Even before that I always have been an employee, even though I always wanted to be an entrepreneur.
 I have had side projects in the past, but I never made the jump.